Virgil Earp: Allie Sullivan

-Virgil later met Alvira "Allie" Sullivan from Florence, Nebraska in 1874.
+Virgil later met Alvira "Allie" Sullivan from Florence, Nebraska, in 1874.
 She was a waitress at the Planter's House Hotel in Council Bluffs, Iowa.
 They never married but remained together the rest of his life.
 During the remainder of his life, Virgil worked at a variety of jobs, including peace officer, farmer, rail construction in Wyoming, stagecoach driver, sawmill sawyer in Prescott, Arizona Territory, mailman, and later in life, prospector.
 The Earp brothers were close and often moved together, seeking a better life.
-Virgil spent time in Dodge City, Kansas in 1877 with his younger brother Wyatt, and though there is no record of Virgil ever holding any law enforcement position there, Allie claimed he briefly worked as a deputy town marshal with Wyatt.
+Virgil spent time in Dodge City, Kansas, in 1877 with his younger brother Wyatt.
+Although there is no record of Virgil ever holding any law enforcement position there, Allie claimed he briefly worked as a deputy town marshal with Wyatt.

 Arrival in Arizona

-From Dodge City, Virgil and Allie moved to Prescott on the 4th of July 1877, the capital of the Arizona Territory.
-Virgil first delivered mail in Miller Valley, then later owned a saw mill at the base of Thumb Butte, just west of Prescott.
+From Dodge City, Virgil and Allie arrived in Yavapai County, Arizona, in July 1877.
+Virgil lived in Camp Verde, Arizona, where he first delivered mail and drove passengers between Camp Verde and Prescott on the Star Line stage.
+By October 1877 Virgil and Allie had moved to Prescott, Arizona, where he later owned a woodcutting business outside of town.

 On October 16, 1877, U.S. Marshal Wiley Standifer, Yavapai County Sheriff Edward Franklin Bowers, Prescott Constable Frank Murray, Virgil Earp, and Colonel William Henry McCall attempted to arrest John Tallos and accused murderer George Wilson.
 While the others rode on horseback or carriages, Virgil ran on foot after the posse that pursued the two men to the edge of town, where a gun fight broke out.
 Virgil spotted one of the two men under a tree, reloading his pistol.
 Using a Winchester rifle from a distance, Virgil shot him through the head, killing him.

 Virgil was shortly afterwards offered a job as a driver for Patterson, Caldwell & Levally, a local freight company, during which he met John J. Gosper, Secretary of the Arizona Territory.
 Gosper was acting Governor in the place of Governor John C. Frémont, who was frequently absent.
 When Crawley Dake was appointed U.S. Marshal, he and Virgil became friends.
 In 1878, Virgil was appointed as Prescott's night watchman, which paid $75 a month.